 If you suspect that your medications may be the problem, ask your doctor about changing or adjusting them.
 Medications for the following conditions are most commonly associated with erectile dysfunction as a side effect:

 Eat a healthful diet, one that is low in saturated fat, sugars, and simple carbohydrates, and high in fruits, vegetables, whole grains, and omega-3 fatty acids.
 Maintain a healthy weight.

-Psychological factors, such as stress, anxiety, and depression, account for 10%-15% of erectile dysfunction cases.
-Counseling can help you manage or prevent these emotions and interpersonal conflict.
-You may also want to try couples counseling.
+Psychological factors, such as stress, anxiety, and depression, can affect sexual function and be the primary cause in many men.
+Counseling can help you manage or prevent these emotions and conflicts.
+Couples counseling may also be helpful.